 But Persia was a rebellious nation.
 It had a long democratic tradition.
 Persia’s prime minister, Mohammad Mosaddegha, nationalised the oil industry – the right thing to do.
 It advanced the cause of Persian national sovereignty.
 As far as he was concerned Persia’s resources belonged to its population.

 The US was angry with what it saw as an uprising against British approved theft.
 In cahoots with the English cabinet and British Intelligence Service, the US arranged a coup – a dab hand at regime change – and installed the authoritarian Shah to the throne.
 He gave 40% of the oil to the USA as a thank you.
 The UK got next to nothing.
+(We installed Saddam Hussein in Iraq to counter Iran’s Islamist anger, and we know how well that ended.)

 A New York Times editorial praised the coup.
 “Underdeveloped countries, [ouch!] with rich resources now have an object lesson in the heavy cost that must be paid by one of their number which goes berserk with fanatical nationalism.”
 [My emphasis.]